How poverty worsens Nigeria’s plastic crisis

 They need to look at how we can use more environmentally friendly materials, so instead of using sachets, can we use more biodegradable items to package their products.
 For instance, powdered milk that we use in nylon, how able we use paper sachet.

 A lot of businesses also want to do the right thing but Nigeria’s business environment makes it difficult.
-There are inconsistent policies, multiple taxation and extortion making businesses difficult in Nigeria.
+There are inconsistent policies, multiple taxations, and extortion making businesses difficult in Nigeria.

 The government needs to put systems in place to make businesses operate more freely and reduce the cost of doing business,” he said.